-Sidewalks have been chosen for clearing on high traffic roads where pedestrians may be at greater risk if they were to walk in the roadway and to provide at least "one side of the street" coverage from the entrance of major subdivisions to schools, commercial areas, library, etc.

-The intent of sidewalk plowing is to try and open sidewalks to a central point within the major developments on the main entrance road to the development.
+Sidewalks have been chosen for clearing on high traffic roads where pedestrians may be at greater risk if they were to walk in the roadway and to provide at least "one side of the street" coverage from the entrance of major subdivisions to schools, commercial areas, library, etc. The intent of sidewalk plowing is to try and open sidewalks to a central point within the major developments on the main entrance road to the development.

 The amount of sidewalk plowing is limited both by the amount of equipment and the lack of manpower in Public Works to place an employee on the sidewalk plows.
 In a full storm situation, every truck used for plowing is manned by one employee.
 There are 10 trucks and 10 employees for winter operations.
 The Department has two sidewalk plows but insufficient staffing for both.
-The sidewalk plow is staffed by utilizing either a temporary employee, a water/sewer operator or the Town mechanic.
+The sidewalk plow is staffed by utilizing either a temporary employee or a water/sewer operator. or the Town mechanic.
 When the water/sewer operator or Town mechanic is taken from his normal duties to run the sidewalk plow, coverage is lost in their area of primary responsibility.

 Without additional staffing, sidewalk plowing is a secondary task generally undertaken only after the primary vehicle routes are open.
-A one-pass coverage of the sidewalks designated for plowing takes from 6 hours (v-plow) to 10 hours (blower) to accomplish with one employee.
+A one pass coverage of the sidewalks designated for plowing takes from 6 hours (v plow) to 10 hours (blower) to accomplish with one employee.

-Special Practices for 2016-2017
+Special Practices for 2018-2019

-1. The winter of 2016-2017 was characterized by generally mild conditions and low snowfall with a sharp reduction in materials usage and overtime.
+1. The winter of 2017-2018 was characterized by generally harsh conditions weather, icy conditions on gravel roads and moderate snowfall with an increase in materials usage and overtime.
 Supply availability of salt, sand and other materials was not a problem.
-A comparison of overtime, sand and salt provides an indicator of activity level and conditions over the past two years.
+A comparison of overtime, sand and salt provides an indicator of activity level and conditions over the last year.